Brand Photography

 People-centric Photography integrates humans into an architectural space with the same visual sensibilities as the brand’s primary Photography.
 Ideally, shots capture people in motion within a space.

-Themes & Sectors Photography
+Themes & Sectors

-Themes & sectors Photography can be utilized to showcase specialized offerings within business lines, e.g., industrial properties, technology, office and retail.
+Themes & sectors photography can be utilized to showcase specialized offerings within business lines, e.g., industrial properties, technology, office and retail.

 Architecture

 Abstract architectural images that are rich in texture and pattern.
+Abstract architecture images must have white/gray/blue tones for consistency.

 Themes & Sectors – People